skienzmatishun/rippreport/content/p/corruption-is-legal-in-america/index.md

 ---
-title: "CORRUPTION IS LEGAL IN AMERICA"
+title: CORRUPTION IS LEGAL IN AMERICA
 date: 2017-09-13
-thumbnail: "img/corruption-is-legal-in-america.jpg"
+thumbnail: img/corruption-is-legal-in-america.jpg
 categories:
 - ethics
 tags:
 - ethics-commission
 authors:
 - ripp-report
+alttags: "Distressed American flag symbolizing corruption in US politics; low voter turnout enables it"
 ---
 How do you clean up corruption?
 Legislatively, or simply vote them out.
 However one common denominator is the citizens themselves.
 When elections results show only 17% of the voters are exercising their right to vote, then it is a good indicator political corruption is flourishing.

 [https://represent.us/](https://represent.us)